ExamProCo/Github-Examples/README.md

 ```

 # Git Push
-- to push a a repo to out remote origin
+To push a a repo to out remote origin

 ```sh
 git push